Gabriella Abutbol Pulls Down Jeans And Flaunts Lush Curves In Teeny Thong & Sheer Peach Bra

-Gabriella Abutbol tantalized her 1.8 million Instagram followers with her latest share that showcased her voluptuous figure.
-The model teased her fans with her smoking hot looks and skimpy ensemble that clung to her bodacious curves.
+Gabriella Abutbol tantalized her 1.8 million Instagram followers with her latest share which showcased her voluptuous figure.
+The model teased her fans with her smoking-hot looks and skimpy ensemble which clung to her bodacious curves.

 The 26-year-old took to social media on Wednesday evening with two sexy photos.
-In her caption, Gabriella also posted that she has two moods.
+In her caption, Gabriella added that she has two moods.
 She was referencing the vibe of each picture where her disposition seemed to be different.

 Gabriella rocked a peach bra that was pretty, feminine, and semi-sheer.
 The underwear molded itself to her ample assets and helped to support their weight.
-The bra also had a ribbon attached around the bra’s nipple area, drawing attention to her bust.
 The soft color contrasted with her skin tone, accentuating her bronzed curves.

-On her lower, half Gabriella sported skintight jeans.
-However, it was pulled down to below her hips, exposing her tiny thong.
-She flaunted her pert booty and muscled thighs, thanks to her state of undress.
+On her lower half, Gabriella sported skintight jeans.
+However, they were pulled down to below her hips, exposing her tiny thong.
+She flaunted her pert booty and toned thighs, thanks to her state of undress.

-The influencer styled her brown mane in a messy, loose top knot.
-A few wisps of hair framed her face playfully.
+The influencer styled her brown mane in a messy, loose topknot.
+A few wisps of hair framed her face.

-Gabriella took to the outdoors for the photoshoot.
-She posed in a backyard with mature trees, a fence, and plenty of light.
-She used a high swivel chair as a prop in the snaps.

 Gabriella switched it up in the second photograph.
 She oozed seductive vibes as she sat on the chair.
 The social media star tugged at her jeans while widening her eyes for the lens.
-The model looked both coy and seductive as she smoldered for the camera.
+The model looked both coy and seductive.

-The pics sparked an outpouring on her feed.
-More than 60,000 people have already liked the image, while over 200 people commented on the offering.
+The pics sparked an outpouring of support on her feed.
+More than 60,000 people have already liked the set, while over 200 people commented.

-An admirer loved the cheeky outfit.
+One admirer loved the cheeky outfit.

-“Bell bottom jeans are the sexiest,” they thought.
+"Bell bottom jeans are the sexiest," they wrote.

 Another pointed out their favorite thing about Gabriella.